 At first glance, Multiattack on a CR 1 creature seems seriously overpowered.
 However, this solution is ingenious.
 Giving the goblin boss disadvantage on the second swing gives them a chance to hit, but it’s not as likely to land.

-This keeps things balanced since, at CR 1, 2 hits could mean an unconscious player, but it still makes the goblin boss appear to be an extremely dangerous foe.
+This keeps things balanced since, at CR 1, 2 hits could mean an unconscious player.

 Both Scimitar and Javelin deal 5 slashing or piercing damage respectively.
 This is on par with their goblin counterparts in terms of individual damage output.